-A question I am often asked is "what foods do you avoid to prevent gout attacks".
+A question I am often asked is, "what foods do you avoid to prevent gout attacks."
 But my approach to food is a little different than don't eat this or that.
 I severely limit some foods and rarely consume others.
-These bad or dangerous foods contain high levels of Purine or cause the body to create excess uric acid.
+These bad or dangerous foods contain high purine levels or cause the body to create excess uric acid.
 These high purine foods are only consumed when my uric acid levels are low.

 For men, a uric acid level below 7 mg/dL is considered safe.
 For Females, uric acid levels should be maintained below 6 mg. dL.
-Last night when I checked my uric acid level it was 6.9 mg/dL.
-It is safe to say that for the next few days I will not be consuming any foods on this list.
+Last night when I checked my uric acid level, it was 6.9 mg/dL.
+It is safe to say that I will not be consuming any foods on this list for the next few days.

 Last week my uric acid level was 6.4 mg/dL.
-When I first saw my Rheumatologist about two months prior my uric acid level was 8.4 mg/dL.
-With the diet and medication in a short time, my uric acid levels were within the safe range.
-But even with taking allopurinol every morning not following the diet caused my uric acid levels to go up.
+When I first saw my Rheumatologist about two months prior, my uric acid level was 8.4 mg/dL.
+With the diet and medication quickly, my uric acid levels were within the safe range.
+But even with taking allopurinol every morning, not following the diet caused my uric acid levels to go up.

 The following is a list of foods that I avoid or severely limit.
 This is a very rough guide so that you can make some quick decisions.
 I do plan to make a more detailed post in the future as I learn more.
 For the most part, I try to follow the recommendations of the Mayo Clinic.

 1: Alcohol.
-Most gout sufferers already know that beer and hard liquor are very bad but so is hard alcohol.
-If your uric acid levels are within the safe range an occasional glass of wine may be ok.
+Most gout sufferers already know that beer and hard liquor are terrible but so is hard alcohol.
+If your uric acid levels are within the safe range, an occasional glass of wine may be ok.
 But that does not mean a bottle every day or a huge glass at every meal.

-Alcohol contains purines, when the body processes purines uric acid is formed.
+Alcohol contains purines; when the body processes purines, uric acid is formed.
 Processing alcohol from the body causes dehydration.
-If your dehydrated then your body is not properly processing excess uric acid.
+If you are dehydrated, then your body is not properly processing excess uric acid.

-If you are having an attack or feel one is coming on please do not drink any alcohol, drink more water.
+If you are having an attack or feel one is coming on, please do not drink any alcohol; drink more water.
 If an attack starts, see your doctor early.
 The earlier you see your doctor, the quicker you will recover.

-4: Internal Organs including thymus glands, liver, heart, and kidneys they are very high in purines.
+4: Internal Organs, including thymus glands, liver, heart, and kidneys, are very high in purines.
 Internal organs are often ground up into ground beef, hot dogs, and sausages.

-For ground beef find a butcher grinds in house and ask what they put in it.
+For ground beef, find a butcher that meat grinds in-house and ask what they put in it.
 You want low-fat ground meat, not meat ground with internal organs.
 You can also buy a grinder and grind lean cuts meat.
 Then you will know what is in the ground meat that you are consuming.

-5: Bone or anything with bone is very bad for you.
+5: Bone or anything with bone is terrible for you.
 Beef and chicken stock are made with bones.

-When dining out gout sufferers should limit consumption of soups, stews, and gravies they will usually have some kind of bone stock.
-When cooking use low sodium vegetable stock.
+When dining out, gout sufferers should limit consumption of soups, stews, and gravies; they will usually have some bone stock.
+When cooking, use low sodium vegetable stock.

 7: Yeast.
 Yeast is naturally high in purines.
 Small amounts of yeast like that found in bread are usually not an issue.

-Some vegan products or restaurants will use large amounts of nutritional yeast used to give something a cheesy flavor.
-When used in this manner nutritional yeast can become a problem.
+Some vegan products or restaurants will use large amounts of nutritional yeast to give something a cheesy flavor.
+When used in this manner, nutritional yeast can become a problem.

-8: Processed meats have purines from the meat that are usually loaded with salt and will often be processed with sodium nitrate. processed meats include bacon, ham, salami, and summer sausage.
+8: Processed meats have purines from the meat that are usually loaded with salt and will often be processed with sodium nitrate.
+Processed meats include bacon, ham, salami, hot dogs, and summer sausage.

-Some gout sufferers are very sensitive to foods that naturally have moderate levels of glutamate.
+Some gout sufferers are susceptible to foods that naturally have moderate levels of glutamate.
 I have worked with a guy who is sensitive to tomatoes.
-MSG has concentrated glutamate and is a possible gout trigger and should be limited as much as possible.
+MSG is basically concentrated glutamate and is a possible gout trigger and should be limited as much as possible.

-10: Sugar / Honey / Fructose / High Fructose Corn Syrup When the body breaks down sugar in any form purines are formed.
-This is a very hard one for me.
-During the most stressful parts of the projects, I work on donuts will be everywhere.
-But I know that if I eat one I will eat three.
+10: Sugar / Honey / Fructose / High Fructose Corn Syrup When the body breaks down sugar in any form, purines are formed.
+This is a tough one for me.
+At work, during the most stressful parts of projects, donuts will be everywhere.
+But I know that if I eat one, I will eat three.
 If I do that for a few days, I can feel my joints getting swollen.

 Drink water rather than soft drinks.
-Watch your juices you want the ones with no added sugars.
+Watch your juices; you want the ones with no added sugars.
 But even natural fruit juices have high levels of sugar.
 Severely limit cakes, donuts, and pie.